AviatrixSystems/Docs/HowTos/field_notices.rst

 | 7.1          | MAY 11 2023      | SEPT 11 2024*   | DEC 11 2024*   |
 +--------------+------------------+-----------------+----------------+

-* _Dates with an asterisk have been adjusted by this Field Notice._
+*Dates with an asterisk have been adjusted by this Field Notice.

 Always reference the Aviatrix EoS/EoL policy for the most up-to-date information.
-The EoS/EoL policy is https://support.aviatrix.com/Aviatrix-EOL-Policy[here].
+The EoS/EoL policy is 'here <https://support.aviatrix.com/Aviatrix-EOL-Policy>'.

-For any clarifications on this Field Notice or for upgrade assistance, please contact https://support.aviatrix.com/[Aviatrix Support].
+For any clarifications on this Field Notice or for upgrade assistance, please contact 'Aviatrix Support <https://support.aviatrix.com/>'.

 45. Field Notice
 ------------------------------------------------